“I just like things to be lovely. No pain, that’s my motto” [Norman, ‘The Dresser’, Act I]

 Matching him is Reece Shearsmith, a consummate, supremely talented actor, who has always been adept at portraying the duality in a character and has a keen eye for layering detail in a role.
 Allied to this are his unsurpassed comic skills, with a near genius ability to find humour in and mine laughs from almost any line or situation.
 He also has an extraordinary capacity for reaching the inner truthfulness in a role, bringing a depth of emotional intensity, as if he is living and experiencing a character’s feelings for real.
 It goes beyond empathy to total emotional commitment to the part he’s playing.

-It is this acting prowess that enables Shearsmith to become the perfect personification of Norman, from the very first breathe of his opening line to the last turn of his head & final stare (into the abyss) at the end, as he stands alone and completely crushed in Sir’s dressing room.
+It is this acting prowess that enables Shearsmith to become the perfect personification of Norman, from the very first breathe of his opening line to the last turn of his head and final stare (into the abyss) at the end, as he stands alone and completely crushed in Sir’s dressing room.
 He makes the part completely his own.
 It is as defining a performance of the role as the original Norman, Tom Courtenay’s, was.

-Norman’s multi-layered complexity is a manifestation of his troubled past, the present sustenance, dilemmas & issues borne in his current position of dresser and relationship with Sir and his future fears – that what he currently clings to will soon end due to the vicissitudes of the actor manager’s age and health.
+Norman’s multi-layered complexity is a manifestation of his troubled past, the present sustenance, dilemmas and issues borne in his current position of dresser and relationship with Sir and his future fears – that what he currently clings to will soon end due to the vicissitudes of the actor manager’s age and health.

-One side of Norman’s life alluded to in the play is his past, which he refers to elliptically, carefully disengaging from the difficulties and troubles he has experienced (intimations around fragility, depression, a breakdown & a spell in Colwyn Bay are referred to as having happened to an illusory friend) by invoking his “I had a friend” stories diffusely.
+One side of Norman’s life alluded to in the play is his past, which he refers to elliptically, carefully disengaging from the difficulties and troubles he has experienced (intimations around fragility, depression, a breakdown and a spell in Colwyn Bay are referred to as having happened to an illusory friend) by invoking his “I had a friend” stories diffusely.

 Shearsmith’s creative decision to foreground Norman’s campness in his portrayal – through gesture, a fluidity in his body language and an exaggerated tone to his voice – reinforces the idea that performance is a form of protection for Norman.
 Camp is heightened behaviour, in which ostentatiousness and artifice are used to form an impression of command and being in control.
 There is a dynamism and energy associated with camp which Norman uses to bolster his position and own sense of usefulness and importance.
 Amplified energetic endeavours – he keeps himself busy and immersed in activity – are a distraction from his fraying inner doubts and done to convince himself that he is indispensable to Sir.
 There is such an energy and drive to Shearsmith’s performance in Act I. The liveliness and forced cheerfulness (“It’s a disease…hopefulness” as Madge terms it) he gives Norman is discernible and striking.
 You really get a sense of the dresser’s desperation behind it and the feeling that he is not only trying to rescue Sir but also save himself.